tpascarella/sr50/docs/problems.md

 It's also much harder to start building passive income with a low Savings Rate.
 You have no capital to invest, or a means to acquire more.
 A high Savings Rate gives you infinitely more options over how to spend your time.

-### You Have No Choice But To Sell Your Soul for Money
+### You have no choice but to sell your soul for money

 Another consequence of having a low Savings Rate is that you are trapped in whatever job keeps the bills paid.
 You don't have the Runway (the time) needed to find or pursue a better opportunity.